History of trade of the People's Republic of China: Retail sales

 A number of important consumer goods, including grain, cotton cloth, meat, eggs, edible oil, sugar, and bicycles, were rationed during the 1960s and 1970s.
 To purchase these items, workers had to use coupons they received from their work units.
 By the mid-1980s rationing of over seventy items had been eliminated; production of consumer goods had increased, and most items were in good supply.
 Grain, edible oil, and a few other items still required coupons.
 In 1985 pork rationing was reinstated in twenty-one cities as supplies ran low.
 Pork was available at higher prices in supermarkets and free markets.

 Foreign trade

+China's share of the global trade surplus increased rapidly after China's joining the World Trade Organization in 2001.
+China's domestic production is greater than its domestic consumption.
+Its exports therefore exceed its imports, and its current account is in surplus.
+In 2010, China became the world's largest exporter.
+It has remained so as of at least 2023.

+As of at least 2024, the global current account surplus is largely composed of China, Europe, and the Middle East.